 Our curriculum promotes the British Values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
 These are evident throughout our taught curriculum and the wider school curriculum.
 Examples include: our elected school council, clear expectations for our pupils’ behaviour, Anti-Bullying accreditation, visits to and visitors from different faith communities and a comprehensive assembly programme that addresses a range of themes and issues.

 Each year children will be reinforcing their understanding of our 5 R’s which are Respect, Resilience, Resourcefulness, Rights and Responsibility.
 The children will have the opportunity to reflect on the meaning of each value and then demonstrate them around school.
-Children will keep a record in their PSCHE books of examples of when they have shown each value.
-Once this is completed certificates will be given out in assembly.

 By far the best way to explore our work is to visit our vast range of galleries.